“`xml

 What steps are needed to access the latest iOS developer beta?

-First, make sure you’re enrolled in the Apple Developer Program.
+First up, make sure you’re enrolled in the Apple Developer Program.

 Can I join the Apple Beta Program without a developer account?

-Just sign up on the Apple Beta Software Program website with your Apple ID.
+You don’t need to fork out cash for a developer account; just sign up on the Apple Beta Software Program website with your Apple ID.

 Is there a way to get the iOS developer beta for free?

-It gives access to public betas, which come out a bit later than developer versions.
+Public betas roll out a bit later than developer versions.

 What are the requirements for downloading iOS beta versions?